docker/docs/engine/tutorials/dockervolumes.md

 - Changes to a data volume will not be included when you update an image.
 - Data volumes persist even if the container itself is deleted.

-Data volumes are designed to persist data, independent of the container's life cycle.
+Data volumes are designed to persist data, independent of the container's lifecycle.
 Docker therefore *never* automatically deletes volumes when you remove a container, nor will it "garbage collect" volumes that are no longer referenced by a container.